syncfusion-content/fileformat-docs/File-Formats/XlsIO/convert-excel-to-pdf-in-wpf.md

   //Convert Excel document into PDF document pdfDocument = converter.Convert();

-  //Create the MemoryStream to save the converted PDF.
-  MemoryStream pdfStream = new MemoryStream();

-  //Save the converted PDF document to MemoryStream. pdfDocument.Save("Sample.pdf");
+  //Save the converted PDF document pdfDocument.Save("Sample.pdf");
 }
 {% endhighlight %}
 {% endtabs %}

+A complete working example of how to convert an Excel document to PDF in WPF is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Getting%20Started/WPF/Convert%20Excel%20to%20PDF).

 By executing the program, you will get the **PDF document** as follows.

 <img src="WPF_images\WPF_images_img7.png" alt="Excel to PDF in WPF" width="100%" Height="Auto"/>

+Click [here](https://www.syncfusion.com/document-processing/excel-framework/net) to explore the rich set of Syncfusion Excel library (XlsIO) features.

+An online sample link to [convert an Excel document to PDF](https://ej2.syncfusion.com/aspnetcore/Excel/ExcelToPDF#/material3) in ASP.NET Core.